alexandroid000/cv/NillesCV.md

     "Information Requirements of Collision-Based Micromanipulation," in the *14th Workshop on the Algorithmic Foundations of Robotics*,  accepted, pending publication.
+-   M. Suomalainen, A. Q. Nilles, S. M. LaValle.
+"Virtual Reality for Robots," in *IEEE Conference on Intelligent Robots and Systems (IROS)*, 2020.
 -   A. Q. Nilles, J. Wasserman, A. Born, C. Horn, J. Born, S. M. LaValle.
 "A Hardware and Software Testbed for Underactuated Self-Assembling Robots," in the *IEEE International Symposium on Multi-Robot and Multi-Agent Systems,* 2019.